 Conflicts are inevitable.
-Having different goals and styles can actually promote innovative solutions, creativity, and help bring about change.
+Having different goals and styles can promote innovative solutions, creativity, and help bring about change.
 However, negative results happen when conflicts are associated with blame, anger, and grudges.
-No matter what the source of the conflict is, resolution before the situation escalates is essential.
+No matter what the source of the conflict is, it is essential to resolve conflict before the situation escalates.

-There is a way to resolve conflict while preserving the dignity of all parties, avoiding forced and insincere apologies, committing to improving relationships and developing an accountability process.
-When addressing conflicts, a key step is focus on the issue, not the person.
+When resolving conflict, it is important to preserve the dignity of all parties, avoid forced and insincere apologies, and commit to improving relationships and develo an accountability process.
+When addressing conflicts, a key step is to focus on the issue, not the person.

 You can start by engaging each person separately so they can give you their ideas for working together professionally.
-As a Manager or Supervisor, your task is to make sure they both provide strategies that address the existing and potential issues that may get in the way of working together professionally.
-You can then blend the best ideas into one agreement, which both parties will be required to sign and adhere to going forward.
+As a manager or supervisor, your task is to make sure they both provide strategies that address the existing and potential issues that may get in the way of working together professionally.
+You can then blend the best ideas into one agreement, which both parties sign and adhere to going forward.

-There is a way to resolve conflict while preserving the dignity of all parties, avoiding forced and insincere apologies, committing to improving relationships and developing an accountability process.
+When resolving conflict, it is important to preserve the dignity of all parties, avoid forced and insincere apologies, commit to improving relationships and develop an accountability process.

 1. Engage each person separately